 Due to the extended time commitment in research, however, there is a separate match number to apply to the Research Track.
 To be considered for both the straight categorical program and the Research Track, you must apply to each separately using their individual match numbers.

-Please note that the interview process for the Research Track will involve an interview day and research meeting day in Seattle.
-Should you decide to apply to both the categorical program and the Research Track, you will only need to interview in Seattle once, and we will work to coordinate your interviews and research meetings in the same trip.
+Please note that the interview process for the Research Track will involve an interview day and research meetings with Research Track faculty, current trainees and researchers in the greater UW community whose research areas align with specific applicants to the Research Track.
+Should you decide to apply to both the categorical program and the Research Track, you will participate in a two-day virtual interview experience.